Eleven CEOs share their stories. They are active in extremely diverse sectors, and are guiding their companies through various development stages.

 What is your response to the statement that PE investors are looking for the exit as soon as they enter, and only focus on cashing in?

 Didier Depreay: That was in fact true of Eurefi, but that was the agreement from the start.
 Now, with BNP Paribas Fortis, I don’t have that idea at all.
 The opposite actually.
-My deepest feeling is that we’ll be able to achieve some fantastic things together.
+I really feel we’ll be able to achieve some fantastic things together.
 I should hope so; after all, an entrepreneur’s path is always full of opportunities.

 Author: Karel Cambien